Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Electron-photon dressed states and modified energy spectrum

 Once the optical dressing field is applied, we obtain the following effective Floquet time-independent Hamiltonian

 where the zero-order Floquet Hamiltonian $\mc{H}_{[n=0]}^{(F)}(\vec{\bf k})$

 is the same as for the previously considered $d_{x^2-y^2}$ type of altermagnets.
-We see that $\hat{\Sigma}_x^{(2)}$ and $\hat{\Sigma}_y^{(2)}$ terms are affected in non-equivalent ways for $\beta \neq 1$ and the same goes for the corresponding components on the Fermi velocity, as we should expect from an anisotropic driving field.
+We see that $\hat{\Sigma}_x^{(2)}$ and $\hat{\Sigma}_y^{(2)}$ terms are affected in non-equivalent ways for $\beta \neq 1$.
+The same holds for the corresponding components of the Fermi velocity, as we would expect from an anisotropic driving field.